Refaat El-Sayed: The DSc scandal

 In February 1986, researcher and environmental activist Björn Gillberg, whom El-Sayed knew from his time at Ultuna, publicly accused Fermenta of pollution at the site of the Strängnäs plant.
 Gillberg also accused El-Sayed of lying about his academic qualifications, and of falsely claiming he was a Doctor of Science.
 Journalists who tried to verify these allegations discovered that according to some sources, El-Sayed was awarded his Doctor degree in California, while according to others, he had earned it in Sweden.

 This scandal had disastrous effects for El-Sayed and Fermenta.
-That he was not a Doctor was in itself a mere detail, which on one hand stripped him of the « genius » aura that had so far surrounded him, but on the other hand added to the myth of the self-made billionaire.
+That he was not a Doctor was in itself a mere detail, which on one hand stripped him of the "genius" aura that had so far surrounded him, but on the other hand added to the myth of the self-made billionaire.
 But his 48 hours of awkward denial cost him the trust of the markets, of the business world.

+El-Sayed was one of the wealthiest people in Sweden, but he chose to live a modest life in Täby, which is an upper-middle-class neighborhood of Stockholm.
+In 1993, Fermenta sold all its assets for 8 billion SEK with a net profit of 6.5 billion SEK.
+It is worth noting that in spite of the scandal Refaats creation was a very profitable investment.